michaelnisi/blake/README.md

       'archive.jade': require('./archive.js').bake
     };

-The configuration module is required to export a `paths` and a `bakeFunctions` object.

 The `paths` object defines input paths, where the two required directories are `data` and `templates`.
-From `data` Blake loads general input data and from `templates` Blake loads templates.
+From `data` blake loads general input data; from `templates` templates.
 The two optional directories are `resources` and `posts`.
 The content of `resources` is copied to output as it is.
-The `posts` directory hosts our blog posts.
+The `posts` directory hosts blog posts.

-The `bakeFunctions` object is a map of functions.
+The `bakeFunctions` object is a map of user-written functions which implement the actual generation of output artifacts.
+Theses functions are mapped by template name.

-#### The Header

-The header is a string in JSON at the top of each input file, separated from the content that follows by an empty line.

-This is a skinny header.
+## INPUT

+At the top of each input file blake expects a JSON string that is interpreted as header and provides parameters for generating.
+Besides it can contain additional user defined data—a raw version of the header is passed to the `bake` methods of the views.
+The input data for a blog entry could look like the following:

     {
+      "title": "Example",
+      "description": "An example article",
-      "template": "article.jade"
+      "template": "article.jade",
+      "date": "2012-03-21"
     }

-The `template` field is the only required field in the header.
-It's used to load the template and route it to the `bake` function, we define in `bakeFunctions` of the configuration (see above).

-The optional header fields, interpreted by Blake, are `title`, `description`, `date`, `path` and `name`.
+    The content of the example article.

+The end of the header is marked by an empty line.
+Everything that follows is interpreted as content and is passed to the views untouched.

+## HEADER

+JSON at the top of an input file:

     {
       "title": "Example",